jing-1/DecCM/README.md

-# DebCM: Debiased Cross-modal Matching for Content-based Micro-video Background Music Recommendation
+# DecCM: Deconfounded Cross-modal Matching for Content-based Micro-video Background Music Recommendation
 This is our implementation of DebCM for recommendation systems associated with:

->**DebCM: Debiased Cross-modal Matching for Content-based Micro-video Background Music Recommendation,**
+>**DecCM: Deconfounded Cross-modal Matching for Content-based Micro-video Background Music Recommendation,**
 >Jing Yi and Zhenzhong Chen

 ## Environment Requirement